US Unemployment Rate

 - US Unemployment Rate News

-Total nonfarm payroll employment increased by 142,000 in August, and the unemployment rate changed little at 4.2 percent, the U.S. Bureau of Labor Statistics reported today.
-Job gains occurred in construction and health care.
+Total nonfarm payroll employment rose by 227,000 in November, and the unemployment rate changed little at 4.2 percent, the U.S. Bureau of Labor Statistics reported today.
+Employment trended up in health care, leisure and hospitality, government, and social assistance.
+Retail trade lost jobs.
 This news release presents statistics from two monthly surveys.
 The household survey measures labor force status, including unemployment, by demographic characteristics.
-The establishment survey measures nonfarm employment, hours, and earnings by industry.
-For more information about the concepts and statistical ...
+The establishment survey measures nonfarm employment, hours, and earnings by ...

 ---|